 Businesses are buying tools, experimenting with models, cutting staff, and discovering that AI does not automatically become operations.
 Folium is built for the gap between hype and durable capability.

-AI pilots that never become trusted workflows
+AI pilots that never become trusted operations

 Tool spend without data boundaries or ownership